 By 2013, we still had only one acre of strawberries each summer, and we were selling out within a few minutes of opening each morning.
 We realized we needed to either grow our field size or get out of farming.
 We decided to grow.
 This has meant digging a second irrigation pond, placing drainage tile under our fields, getting a bigger tractor and storage barn, and dedicating hundreds of hours each summer to weeding.

 We also desired to find ways to replenish our soil without using chemicals.
 Dan and I both enrolled in a soil biology program through the state of MN, and Dan spent hours on youtube researching cover crops and cattle.
 After a few years, we realized that the cattle were adding to our weed problem, so we sold them and bought a flock of sheep.
 We are working with the Dept. of Ag to measure how grazing sheep affects soil biology, and hopefully improves our strawberries.

-The Department of Ag is impressed with our commitment to natural farming, and has awarded us with a grant to improve our livestock facilities and study sustainable methods of farming.
+The Department of Ag is impressed with our commitment to natural farming, and has awarded us with repeated grants to improve our livestock facilities and study sustainable methods of farming.
 They have also sent out groups of other interested people to observe our methods.